ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ## Example

-The following example is provided to better understand the idea of the `CompletableFuture` class as an implementation of future/promise in Java.
-In the given method it’s necessary to calculate the total price in the USD of two products (the first is priced in the GBP and the second is priced in the EUR), including tax.
+The following code example can help you to understand the usage of the `CompletableFuture` class as an implementation of future/promise in Java.
+In the given workflow it’s necessary to calculate the total price in the USD of two products (the first is priced in the GBP and the second is priced in the EUR), including tax.
 To do this, it’s necessary to execute the following tasks:

 1. to get the price of the first product in the GBP (a long-running call)
 2. to get the GBP/USD exchange rate (a long-running call)
-3. to get the price of the first product in the USD (depends on tasks 1, 2)
+3. to calculate the price of the first product in the USD (depends on tasks 1, 2)
 4. to get the price of the second product in the EUR (a long-running call)
 5. to get the EUR/USD exchange rate (a long-running call)
-6. to get the price of the second product in the USD (depends on tasks 4, 5)
+6. to calculate the price of the second product in the USD (depends on tasks 4, 5)
-7. to get the price of both product in the USD before tax (depends on tasks 3, 6)
+7. to calculate the price of both product in the USD before tax (depends on tasks 3, 6)
 8. to get the value of the tax (a long-running call, depends on tasks 7)
-9. to get the price of both product in the USD after tax (depends on tasks 7, 8)
+9. to calculate the price of both product in the USD after tax (depends on tasks 7, 8)

 Notice that some tasks are long-running (for example, they make remote calls), so it’s worth executing them asynchronously.
-Also, some tasks here depend on other tasks (they must be executed sequentially) but some not (they can be executed parallelly).
+Also, some tasks here depend on other tasks (they must be executed sequentially) but some are mutually independent (they can be executed parallelly).

 The proposed workflow is implemented below in three styles: synchronous, asynchronous `Future`-based, and asynchronous `CompletableFuture`-based.

-The advantage of the synchronous solution is the simplest code.
+1) The advantage of the synchronous solution is the simplest code.
 The disadvantage of this solution is that all tasks are performed sequentially and take the most time, although some of them are independent and can be performed in parallel.

 ```